-10.600 EXTRACURRICULAR ACTIVITIES AND STUDENTS IN HOME EDUCATION 10.601 Elementary Students
+10.600 EXTRACURRICULAR ACTIVITIES AND STUDENTS IN HOME EDUCATION 10.601 Elementary Students terms interscholastic extracurricular activity and extracurricular activity are interchangeable for this purpose.

-Students in Grades K-5 enrolled with the district as home education students are not eligible to participate in elementary activities associated with a Santa Rosa County District School extracurricular interscholastic activities at the student's school of residence as established by the school district's attendance zones.
+Students in Grades K-5 enrolled with the district as home education students are not eligible to participate in extra-curricular interscholastic activities at the student's school of residence as established by the school district's attendance zones.

 Home education students shall be afforded the same opportunity as public school students to participate in any interscholastic extracurricular activity associated with their zoned school.
-The terms interscholastic extracurricular activity and extracurricular activity are interchangeable for this purpose.
+The